lubert/chess.ts/README.md

 ## User Interface

 By design, chess.ts is headless and does not include user interface.
-Many developers have had success integrating chess.js with the [chessboard.js](http://chessboardjs.com) library.
+Many developers have had success integrating chess.ts with the [chessboard.js](http://chessboardjs.com) library.
 See [chessboard.js - Random vs Random](http://chessboardjs.com/examples#5002) for an example.